tabarra/txAdmin/README.md

 - [ ] Check what happens when you stop or start a server thet is already running.
 Should this.fxServer be set to null?
 - [ ] Separate the DANGER ZONE commands into a separate tab with confirmation dialog?
 - [ ] We have data, we should plot it into a graph...
-- [ ] Add the config file to the arguments so we can run multiple servers in the same installation folder only be specifying it in runtime like `node src/main.js server01.json`
+- [x] Add the config file to the arguments so we can run multiple servers in the same installation folder only be specifying it in runtime like `node src/main.js server01.json`
 - [ ] Protect the log with password.
 For now I will just disable IP logging.
 - [ ] Write a simple `manage_admins.js` script to help with the process.
 The current `/getHash?pwd=xxx` is counterintuitive at best.
 - [ ] Get JSONC compatibility.
 Inline documentation for the configs would be great.
+- [ ] Add machine performance data to the panel.
+Or not, perhaps thats a little too much into Grafana's land.

 ## License & credits